rbwrightjr91/ng-schooldule/README.md

 # ng-schooldule
-Angular modular to display my school schedule (or any schedule that is relatively permanent).
+Angular module to display my school schedule (or any schedule that is relatively permanent).